 If a network connectivity issue is happening on both network sessions, compare that data using Obkio’s Device Monitoring feature to further understand if the network issue is happening on your end, or over the Internet, in your Service Provider’s network.

-With Obkio’s Device Monitoring, monitor the performance of devices like routers, switches, firewalls and more, to measure resource metrics that can affect and cause network connectivity issues such as:
+With Obkio’s Network Device Monitoring solution, monitor the performance of devices like routers, switches, firewalls and more, to measure resource metrics that can affect and cause network connectivity issues such as:

 By monitoring these device-level metrics, you can identify potential problems and take steps to address them.
 This may involve replacing hardware, updating firmware and software, or adjusting configuration settings.